01 – A new law comes into effect in California, prohibiting people from smoking in bars and restaurants.

 22 – Thousands of civilians are forced to flee their homes in Kosovo after Serbian soldiers, police and armed civilians flood into the north of the province.

-02 – Veteran cowboy star Gene Autry dies in Los Angeles.
+02 – Veteran cowboy star Gene Autry dies in Los Angeles, aged 91.

-03 – Actor Roddy McDowall (famed for the series of Planet of the Apes movies) dies in Los Angeles.
+03 – Actor Roddy McDowall (famed for the series of Planet of the Apes movies) dies of pancreatic cancer at his home in Los Angeles, aged 70.

 03 – Batman creator Bob Kane dies at the age of 83 in Los Angeles.

 07 – The European Court of Human Rights opens in Strasbourg, France.
-All 47 member states of the Council of Europe are bound by its judgments.
+Its judgments bind all 47 member states of the Council of Europe.

 13 – President Clinton agrees to pay Paula Jones $850,000 to drop her sexual harassment lawsuit.